Our small bathroom tile ideas come in handy if you're decorating a small bathroom and don't have much room to work with.

 A colorful tiled accent wall at the end of a small bathroom will draw the eye through, ensuring every inch gets noticed.
 ‘Color is being embraced in small bathrooms in a big way right now,’ enthuses designer Katie Agombar from West One Bathrooms.

-‘Patterned tiles are a really effective way to introduce color, which can then be picked up on accessories, towels and even sanitaryware.
-Colors such as dark green, pale pink and pastel blue are particularly popular.
+‘Patterned tiles are a really effective way to introduce color, which can then be picked up on accessories, towels and even sanitary ware.
+Colors such as dark green, pastel blue and pale pink teamed with gray bathroom tile ideas are particularly popular.
 Combine with brass and black accents for a contemporary and sophisticated palette.’